sachingiri01/instinctive/README.md

 # To Run the code

 - npm run dev --> for frontend
-- npm run dev --> for backend
+- npm run backend--> for backend
 - provide the env variable